Person Following by Autonomous Robots: A Categorical Overview: State-of-the-art Approaches

-{ Deep learning-based object detection models are recently being investigated for underwater applications as well~\citep{islam2018towards,islam2018understanding}.
-The state-of-the-art pre-trained models are typically trained (off-line) on large underwater datasets and sometimes remodeled or pruned in order to get faster inference~\citep{islam2018towards}. } As illustrated in Figure~\ref{fig:mixedWater}(f), once trained with sufficient data, these models are robust to noise and color distortions~\citep{fabbri2018enhancing}; additionally, a single model can be used to detect (and track) multiple objects.
+Deep learning-based object detection models are recently being investigated for underwater applications as well~\citep{islam2018towards,shkurti2012multi}.
+The state-of-the-art pre-trained models are typically trained (off-line) on large underwater datasets and sometimes quantized and/or pruned in order to get faster inference by balancing the trade-offs between robustness and efficiency~\citep{islam2018towards,islam2018understanding}.
+As illustrated in Figure~\ref{fig:mixedWater_f}, once trained with sufficient data, these models are robust to noise and color distortions; additionally, a single model can be used to detect (and track) multiple objects.
 Despite the robust performance, they are not as widely used in practice as in terrestrial scenarios due to their slow on-board running times.
-However, with the advent of mobile supercomputers and embedded parallel computing software~\citep{Jetson}, efficient on-board implementations of these models are becoming possible~\citep{islam2018understanding,shkurti2017underwater}. { Nevertheless, although the online learning and reinforcement learning-based approaches are effective for person tracking when appearance and scene changes~\citep{chen2017integrating,chen2017decentralized}, they are yet to be successfully used in practice for real-time diver-following applications. }
+However, with the advent of mobile supercomputers and embedded parallel computing solutions~\citep{Jetson,coral}, efficient on-board implementations of these models are becoming possible.
+Nevertheless, although the online learning and reinforcement learning-based approaches are effective for person tracking when appearance and scene changes~\citep{chen2017integrating,chen2017decentralized}, they are yet to be successfully used in practice for diver-following applications.